skuduu/Bussikartta/README.md

 ---

-*Bussikartta transforms open transit data into real-time, actionable insights for developers and commuters.*
+*Bussikartta transforms open data into real-time insights for developers and commuters alike.*